wmatthew/diamond/ruby/README.md

 # Diamond: Ruby Scripts
 The first iteration of this project was done in Ruby; these scripts have since been ported to JavaScript.
-These are kept around for comparative purposes.
+These are kept around for comparison.

 - diamond.rb (GridMap.js)- container class representing an nxn grid of integers.
 - diamond_main.rb (ExploreMaps.js) - explore and count all possible grids conforming to certain rules.